 How far is Crown Heights from Manhattan?
 Not far at all.
 It’s incredibly convenient to get from many parts of Crown Heights to offices or other workplaces in Manhattan.
 For example, this three bedroom apartment on Pacific Street is just 25 minutes by transit from the Financial District, and 38 minutes by public transit from Midtown.

 One of the best parts about Crown Heights is how many subway lines traverse the neighborhood.
-They include the 2 train, the 3 train, the 4 train, the 5 train all run through Crown Heights.
-As does the Franklin Avenue shuttle.
+The 2, 3, 4, and 5 trains all run through Crown Heights, in addition to the Franklin Avenue shuttle.
 That shuttle links Crown Heights residents to other lines very nearby, including the B train and Q train at Prospect Park, and the A train and C train at their Franklin Avenue stop.

-There also are several buses that criss-cross the neighborhood.
-And a real rarity for Brooklyn, nearby in Bed-Stuy is a Long Island Rail Road stop on Nostrand Ave.
+Several buses criss-cross the neighborhood, and nearby in Bed-Stuy is a Long Island Rail Road stop on Nostrand Ave.
 The LIRR line here doesn’t go all the way to Manhattan (it terminates at Atlantic Terminal), but if you have friends or family on Long Island, or just want to escape the city for the day, it’s incredibly easy to travel.

 Culture and Museums Galore